-The lovely World Heritage City of Bath, in south west England is a hugely popular destination, particularly as a day trip or short break.
+The lovely World Heritage City of Bath, in south west England is a hugely popular destination.
+With gorgeous Georgian architecture, ancient Roman baths and the UK’s only natural hot springs to relax in, the beautiful city of Bath is an easy day trip from London.
 Here’s my favourite itinerary for the perfect day trip to Bath, with timings, things to do in Bath and tips for your visit.

 Getting to Bath

-From London: If you’re taking a day trip to Bath from London, then by far the best way to get there is by train.
-Great Western Trains run frequently between London Paddington station and Bath Spa station and take around 1 hour 20 minutes for the journey.
+If you’re taking a day trip to Bath from London, then by far the best way to get there is by train.
+Great Western Trains run frequently between London Paddington station and Bath Spa train station; expect travel time from central London of around 1 hour 20 minutes.
 As with all fairly long distance trains in the UK you should book your ticket as far in advance as you can (you can do this online) to get the cheapest ticket price.

-From Bristol: It’s really easy to take a day trip to Bath from Bristol.
+It’s really easy to take a day trip to Bath from Bristol.
 Trains to Bath Spa station from Bristol Temple Meads take just 11 minutes and run every 10 to 20 minutes throughout the day.
-You don’t need to book this train ticket in advance.
+You don’t need to book train tickets for this local route in advance.

 9am: Enjoy a thermal bath at Thermae Bath Spa